Chronic Obstructive Pulmonary Disorder (COPD)

 Respiratory (Pulmonary) Rehabilitation

-Programs have been developed that help train you to breathe more easily and give you more energy.
+Pulmonary rehabilitation programs combines exercise training, education, and counseling to help you live better with COPD.
+These programs can help train you to breathe more easily and give you more energy.
 Other benefits include a feeling of being more in control of your disease and your emotions.
+Research has also shown that in people who are having a flare-up of COPD, pulmonary rehabilitation can reduce the risk of being hospitalized.

 For a few people, surgery may be helpful.
 Removing badly damaged lung tissue may allow more healthy parts of your lungs to function better, or to expand and replace the parts that have been removed.